 Ankr is a cloud-based blockchain infrastructure for businesses.
 The company has developed a Proof of Useful Work method that lets anyone with idle computers or extra data space to rent out their computing power for data mining.
 Ankr believes that compensating everyone for using their computers to mine data can lead to a universal basic income, which could supplant a traditional government welfare system.

 The biggest benefit of blockchain for Denmark is the time and money saved by foregoing the involvement of a third-party financial institution.
 Instead of relying on banks, donors and Denmark’s foreign aid fund can directly send money to groups collecting aid via cryptocurrency.

-Government Smart Contracts
+Blockchain in Government Smart Contracts

-Blockchain-based “smart contracts” set parameters that parties must agree upon before executing a transaction, but are only initiated if all pre-negotiated stipulations are met.
+Blockchain-based smart contracts set parameters that parties must agree upon before executing a transaction, but are only initiated if all pre-negotiated stipulations are met.

 During the project any violation of contractually agreed upon parameters can be enforced in real-time as opposed to after the fact.
 Without relying on middlemen like lawyers, smart contracts save time and money, as well as establish trust between parties.

 Smart contracts aren’t just for municipal infrastructure projects.
-According to a study by the US Department of Transportation, seven out of 10 government executives believe blockchain will have a disruptive impact on major public and private sector contracts.
+According to a study by the U.S. Department of Transportation, seven out of 10 government executives believe blockchain will have a disruptive impact on major public and private sector contracts.

-Everything from billion dollar defense contracts to the purchase of public lands could be eventually be “smart.”
+Everything from billion dollar defense contracts to the purchase of public lands could eventually be “smart.”
 By cutting out middlemen, government agencies can potentially save thousands of hours of paperwork and millions of dollars in redundant fees — and it’s already happening.